vuejs/vue-loader/docs/en/start/spec.md

 - Each `*.vue` file can contain at most one `<template>` block at a time.

 - Contents will be extracted as a string and used as the `template` option for the compiled Vue component.

 #### `<script>`

-- Default language: `js` (ES2015 is supported by default via Babel).
+- Default language: `js` (ES2015 is supported automatically if `babel-loader` or `buble-loader` is detected).

 - Each `*.vue` file can contain at most one `<script>` block at a time.

 - The script is executed in a CommonJS like environment (just like a normal `.js` module bundled via Webpack), which means you can `require()` other dependencies.
-And because ES2015 is supported by default, you can also use ES2015 `import` and `export` syntax.
+And with ES2015 support, you can also use the `import` and `export` syntax.

 - The script must export a Vue.js component options object.
 Exporting an extended constructor created by `Vue.extend()` is also supported, but a plain object is preferred.